Women with ADHD are Drowning in Plain Sight

 From the outside, no one sees the struggle.
 You show up to work, answer emails, maybe even lead a meeting.

-But what others don’t see is how hard it was to get out of bed, how long it took to start that one email, or how your brain kept screaming reminders about things you forgot to do, yesterday, last week, last year.
+But what others don’t see is how hard it was to get out of bed, how long it took to start that one email, or how your brain kept screaming reminders about things you forgot to do yesterday, last week, last year.

-You appear to be swimming just fine, but inside, you’re gasping for air.
+You appear to be swimming just fine.
+But inside, you’re gasping for air.

 The Weight That Pulls You Under